ProjectSidewalk/Instructions/README.md

 2. Follow the steps to import the OSM data into the PostGIS-enabled database (or use a python script with Imposm ) http://workshop.pgrouting.org/chapters/osm2pgrouting.html

 ### Next Steps
-Finish up setting up the development environment by going back to the instructions on the [README](https://github.com/ProjectSidewalk/SidewalkWebpage) file on the main SideWalk webpage repo.
+Finish up setting up the development environment by going back to the instructions in the [README](https://github.com/ProjectSidewalk/SidewalkWebpage) file in the main SideWalk webpage repo.